QuentinRa/blog.quentinra.dev/info/sql/index.md

 -- result: [(1, 'Luna', ..., '1', '2021-10-23'), (1, 'Luna', ..., '2', '2021-10-23')]
 ```

-> Beware of Natural Join!
-You may have missed the fact that you got the column 'name' (example) in both table making your request something different than what you were expecting.
+> **Beware of Natural Join!!!** You may have missed the fact that you got the column 'name' (example) in both tables making your result different from what you were expecting (it happens, really...).
 </details>

 <details class="details-e">
 <summary>NATURAL JOIN before? <small>(<=SQL-89)</small></summary>

-We can't use NATURAL JOIN, so we need to put the jointure in the where.
+We were making a cartesian product, before filtering the results in the where.

 ```sql
 SELECT * FROM customer2 c, purchase p